TeaRex-coder/hardwareddc/experiments/README.md

 - This solution is jank and pretty unstable
 - Next time, I'll try using [TI's M-LVDS](https://www.ti.com/lit/ug/tidu599/tidu599.pdf) transceivers to interact with the Aux channel

+## Hardware DDC Aux Breakout

+This board is a work in progress